MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 - Not synchronized with Microsoft Entra ID, and created by Dataverse out of the box.
 - Placeholder user record for all of the internal Microsoft support users.
 - Key identifiers:
-  - UPN value is crmoln@microsoft.com.
+  - UPN (User Principal Name) value is crmoln@microsoft.com.
   - Access mode value is 3.
-- All Microsoft support users will be mapped to this well-known record at runtime.
+- All Microsoft support users are mapped to this well-known record at runtime.

 ### Delegated administrator

-See the following: <br />
+See the following topics: <br />
 [For partners: the Delegated Administrator](for-partners-delegated-administrator.md) <br />
 [System and application users](system-application-users.md)